RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: RECOWN: Recurrent Conditional Whittle Networks

-Moreover, given Fourier coefficients $D = (d_0, ..., d_{T-1})$, we can apply the inverse DFT to regain a time-domain representation:
+Moreover, given Fourier coefficients $D = (d_0, ..., d_{T-1})$, we can apply the inverse DFT to project the frequencies back to the time domain:

-However, based on the standard definition, infinite support of the input signal is required in order to apply DFT.
-To overcome this limitation, we apply STFT: Instead of approximating the whole signal at once, the input is divided into overlapping segments and each segment is then approximated separately.
-Mathematically speaking, considering segments of length $T_w$, extracted every S time steps, STFT is introduced by \citet{griffin1984signal}:
+However, to account for potential changes in the frequency domain as the signal changes over time, we apply STFT.
+The input is divided into overlapping segments and each segment is then approximated separately.
+STFT is introduced by \citet{griffin1984signal} by considering segments of length $T_w$, extracted every S time steps:

-with $w$ being a window function, $m$ denoting a respective shift and the remaining defined analogues to Equation~\ref{eq:FT}.
-This results in $n_s = \frac{T}{S}$ windows in total.
+with $w$ being a window function, $m$ denoting the corresponding shift and the remaining defined analogously to Equation~\ref{eq:FT}.
+This results in $n_s = \frac{T - T_w}{S} + 3$ windows in total when applying a padding of size $S$ at the start and end of sequences.
 As with the regular Fourier transform, STFT can also be inverted:

-Due to Hermitian symmetry, for a real-valued time series, the negative Fourier coefficients are redundant and we only need to model $\mathcal{T} = \left \lfloor \frac{T_w}{2} \right \rfloor + 1$ Fourier coefficients for a window size of $T_w$.
-Furthermore, we apply a low-pass filter, to filter out noise and further reduce the number of parameters in the model.
-Details on the extent of filtering are described in the \nameref{sec:Experiments} section.
+Due to Hermitian symmetry, for real-valued time series, the negative Fourier coefficients are redundant.
+Therefore, we only need to model $\mathcal{T} = \left \lfloor \frac{T_w}{2} \right \rfloor + 1$ Fourier coefficients for a window size of $T_w$.
+Furthermore, we apply a low-pass filter to filter out noise, which further reduces the number of parameters in the model.
+Details on the extent of filtering are described in Section \ref{sec:Experiments}.

-The window function can be selected by hand, but it may also be learned by an optimizer as part of a machine learning model, as e.g. described by~\citet{wolter2020sequence}.
-Analogues to their approach, we apply a truncated Gaussian window:
+The window function can be determined either by hand or learned by an optimizer \citep{wolter2020sequence}.
+We apply a truncated Gaussian window at position $n$:

-The standard deviation $\sigma$ is learned by the optimizer: By increasing $\sigma$, the window approaches a more rectangular shape, while it gets narrower with decreasing $\sigma$.
+The standard deviation $\sigma$ is learned by the optimizer.
+By increasing $\sigma$, the window approaches a more rectangular shape, while it gets narrower when decreasing $\sigma$.